softeng-feup/open-cx-o-bando-dos-quatro/README.md

 To better understand the context of the software system, it is very useful to have a simple UML class diagram with key concepts and relationships involved of the problem domain addressed by our module.
-The diagram shows that conferences can have multiple locations, each one can have an associated photo.
-In the conference there are also several edges that link two locations, the origin and destination (of each edge).
+The diagram shows all locations have an associated image, we can do many transitions between locations, each one with some info.
+A path is an association between two locations, our atual location and the destination.
 ## Architecture and Design

 ### Logical Architecture